REACH Enrollment

 What is REACH?

-Reata Education, Access, and Care Helpline (REACH) is a centralized resource for patients and healthcare providers to receive information on insurance requirements and affordability options for prescribed Reata medicines.
-REACH provides personalized support for enrolled patients, including evaluation for available financial assistance and educational materials.
-REACH is administered by Biologics, which is currently the exclusive specialty pharmacy used to dispense prescribed Reata medicine.
+REACH is a centralized resource for patients and healthcare providers to receive information on insurance requirements and affordability options for prescribed medicine.§ REACH provides personalized support for enrolled patients, including evaluation for available financial assistance and educational materials.
+REACH is administered by Biologics, which is currently the exclusive specialty pharmacy used to dispense prescribed medicine.

 Enrolling in REACH